 - ½ cup Sesame seeds

-- Cut the crusts off of the bread, then cut each slice into three pieces.
+- Cut the crusts off of the bread, then cut each slice in half.
 Lay them flat on a wire rack and cover with a clean tea towel.
-Allow to sit overnight until they are totally dried out.
+Allow to sit overnight to dry out.

 - Heat about 1 inch of oil in a large saucepan to 180C.
-It’s a good idea to sit a thermometer on the side so that you can keep an eye on the temperature throughout.
-Line a baking tray with paper towel and then sit a wire rack over the top.
+Add a thermometer on the side so that you can keep an eye on the temperature throughout.
+Line a baking tray with 2-3 layers of roughed up paper towel.

 - Serve immediately with sweet chilli sauce for dipping